Form 8.3 - AXA INVESTMENT MANAGERS: Dechra Pharmaceuticals plc

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerBerichtssaison nimmt Fahrt auf: ATX mit Verlusten -- DAX fehlt es an Kaufargumenten -- Asiens Börsen schließen mehrheitlich schwächer
+Börse aktuell - Live TickerNach US-Zahlenflut: ATX dreht trotz starker Vorgaben ins Minus -- DAX rutscht auf rotes Terrain -- Asiens Börsen schließen mit Aufschlägen zum Monatsende

-Am heimischen Markt prägen rote Vorzeichen das Bild.
-Der DAX zeigt sich ebenfalls etwas tiefer.
-An den größten Börsen in Asien ging es - mit einer Ausnahme - abwärts.
+Der ATX profitiert nicht von den starken US-Vorgaben.
+Am deutschen Aktienmarkt geht es am Freitag nach einem starken Start abwärts.
+An den Märkten in Fernost dominieren am Freitag die Käufer.